 Located at: 60 Ed Moffitt Drive, Sandwich, MA.
 508-833-9678

-Midway Recreation Area is a beautiful wooded area, ideal for families, offering individual and group picnic options with charcoal grills, volleyball and more.
-Midway has a large picnic pavilion with grills, tables, and a fireplace that can be reserved for group functions at no cost via a Special Facility Permit request; for more information email or call Park Ranger Ann LeBlanc 978-318-8531.
+• Opened Memorial Day weekend through Columbus Day weekend, Midway Recreation Area is a beautiful, wooded area, ideal for families, offering individual and group picnic options with charcoal grills, volleyball, restrooms and more.
+Midway has a large picnic pavilion with grills, tables, and a fireplace that can be reserved for group functions at no cost via a Special Facility Permit request.
+For more information contact Park Ranger Elisa Carey 978-318-8591 or firstname.lastname@example.org.

 Biking and Walking

-Service roads which parallel both sides of the Canal are available for bicycling, jogging and walking.
-Each service road is approximately seven-miles long.
-Benches are placed along the service roads for the enjoyment of our visitors.
+The North Service Road (7 miles) and the South Service Road (6.5 miles) are paved water-side service roads open to the public that are ideal for walking, jogging, cycling, and access to saltwater fishing.
+Benches are placed along the service roads.
 While enjoying the Canal’s service roads remember, if you pack it in, please pack it out.
-All developed recreation areas that offer service road access are equipped with trash receptacles for your convenience.
+All developed recreation areas that offer service road access are equipped with seasonal trash receptacles for your convenience.

 The Canal provides a unique, close-up view of ocean going ships and tugs underway as they utilize the canal route between Cape Cod Bay and Buzzards Bay.
 Cruise lines, cargo ships and jumbo car carriers can be seen from the Canal banks.
 From the simple lines of a working harbor tug to the sleek look of a luxury yacht, the Canal provides a continuous parade of vessels to observe and enjoy.

-Fishing is permitted from the Canal banks in all areas except Massachusetts Maritime Academy and the Canal Administration area in Buzzards Bay.
+Fishing is permitted from the banks of the Canal on federal property except from the Cape Cod Canal Field Office compound.
+Fishing is prohibited from boat, bridge piers, and from/below the railroad bridge approach spans.
 Caution is advised as the rip rap slopes can be slippery.
-Access point for handicap fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.
-Salt water fishing and lobstering are subject to state regulations and licensing.
+Handicap accessible fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.

 Swimming and scuba diving are prohibited in the Canal due to its swift current.
 A swimming beach on Cape Cod Bay is available at Scusset Beach State Reservation.